FOCUS:

 The Reality of Going to the Salon.

-It's not an everday luxury.
+It's not an everyday luxury.

 Time Consuming.